wowgr8/programming-language-suggester/README.md

 ## Description ##

-This site will ask you five questions and you will return one out of three possible programming languages based on your answers!
+This site will ask you five questions and will return one out of three possible programming languages based on your answers!

 ### Set up/Installation Guide ###

 ### Known Bugs ###